iorodeo/panels_prog_avrdude/README.txt

-Simple shell scripts for programming the G3 FlyPanels using avrdude.
-Quicker that using AVR Studio and works on linux.
+Simple shell scripts for programming the G3 flyPanels and the panels controller using avrdude.
+Quicker than using AVR Studio and can be used on linux.